chinapedia/wikipedia.abstract.en/Page/Sex.md

 Nongenetic

-Ocellaris_clownfish.JPGes are initially male; the largest fish in a group becomes female]]
+es are initially male; the largest fish in a group becomes female]]

 For many species, sex is not determined by inherited traits, but instead by environmental factors experienced during development or later in life.
 Many reptiles have temperature-dependent sex determination: the temperature embryos experience during their development determines the sex of the organism.
 In some turtles, for example, males are produced at lower incubation temperatures than females; this difference in critical temperatures can be as little as 1–2 °C.